Equivariant instanton homology: Spectral sequences

 The first and last term clearly preserve the filtration, and the second does because $A_n = 0$ for $n < -1$.
 The first differential of the associated spectral sequence is the differential on the associated graded complex, which is $d_0 = d_M \otimes 1_{BA}$.
 We can thus identify the $E^1$ page with $BA \otimes HM$ (remember $BA$ is degreewise $R$-flat).
 The piece that decreases filtration by exactly $1$ is $d_1$, given by the differential in $BA$ and multiplication by elements of $A_0$.
 Therefore we identify that the $E^1$ page is given as $B(HM, A, R)$, where a positive degree element of $A$ acts trivially (these components of the differential decrease the filtration by at least $2$) and the action of $A_0$ factors through $A_0 \to H_0 A$.
-This filtration is a pleasant example of the filtration on the totalization of a \textit{multicomplex}; see \cite[Theorem~11.3]{B}.
-Because this is a complete exhaustive Hausdorff filtration, it gives rise to a conditionally convergent spectral sequence by Proposition \ref{ssConvergence}.
+This filtration is a pleasant example of the filtration on the totalization of a \textit{multicomplex}, as in Definition \ref{multicomplex}.

-In Boardman's language this is a spectral sequence with exiting differentials because $(BA)_i = 0$ for negative $i$, and strong convergence is given by \ref{ssComparison}.

-Observe that the action of $C^-_A(R)$, which contracts against $BA$, is filtered; so this is a spectral sequence of $H^-_A(R)$-modules.